Get Support

 - Email alliancecares@uw.edu

 - Coordinated Care’s Apple Health Core Connections (AHCC) is the managed health care plan for young people who are currently or have previously experienced foster care.
-AHCC provides care coordination, caregiver training, and other programs.
+AHCC provides care coordination, caregiver training, and other helpful programs like "Harvest Bucks"

 - Visit Apple Health Core Connections to learn more about AHCC and find other contact information.